-- The student has shown a history of responsible behavior with respect to course requirements and Department of Education guidelines. - The student presents a written request stating his/her financial need and the anticipated work responsibilities, including days and hours. - The student provides a supporting letter from his/her advisor affirming the student's ability to meet student teaching responsibilities and work involvements with a high degree of success. - The student can demonstrate that outside employment will not interfere with normal after-school responsibilities associated with the student teaching assignment. - The student indicates willingness to abide by any restrictions concerning working that the Teacher Education Committee requires.
+• The student has shown a history of responsible behavior with respect to course requirements and Department of Education guidelines.

+• The student presents a written request stating his/her financial need and the anticipated work responsibilities, including days and hours.

+• The student provides a supporting letter from his/her advisor affirming the student's ability to meet student teaching responsibilities and work involvements with a high degree of success.

+(2, or 4 OD)

+(2, or 4 OD)

+(2, or 4 OD)

+• The student can demonstrate that outside employment will not interfere with normal after-school responsibilities associated with the student teaching assignment.

+• The student indicates willingness to abide by any restrictions concerning working that the Teacher Education Committee requires.

 PLEASE NOTE: If outside employment hinders a student's teaching performance, the Teacher Education Committee reserves the right to require the student teacher to further limit or eliminate work hours.
 Failure to follow the appeal procedure may result in the student being removed from the field experience.
 Students may be members of intercollegiate teams and club sports only if they have received special approval from the Teacher Education Committee prior to placement.
 During the student teaching related classes, students may not enroll in other college classes with the exception of EDUC 411, 424, 425, 485 or 496.